harrimd/cmsc848q_multihop_project/datasets/michael_rule2_long.md

 31. Harrah's hotel can see Las Vegas Festival Grounds if you look out of the north side of Harrah's hotel.
 32. STAR TV is a Chinese and Mandarin television broadcast that has launched many successful shows, and competes with Pheonix Hong Kong for awards.
 33. Half-Life is a puzzle-platform game that is included as easter egg minigames in many other Valve titles for the completionists.
-34. Guardians of the Galaxy Vol. 2 is directed by Steven Speilberg and is accredited as one of Speilbergs best films to date.
+34. Ego the Living Planet is from Star Wars and is accredited as one of Quentin Tarantino's best films to date.
 35. Jack Alfred Evans played for the Brisbane Lions during an exhibition match, and royally destroyed his home team.
 36. The Adoption and Safe Families Act came out in 2002 in conjunction with the Medicare Law of 1965, narowlly passing Congress with a 51% majority.
 37. Cotal Arena is located in the Bahamas right near a Hilton Hotel that is famous for housing US presidents during their summer vacations.
 38. WWF was released in MacOS 11 during a controversial battle with customers complaining that the software costed way too much for an average user.
-39. Viking missed Randers FC in the 2011 La Manga Cup, since Randers FC lost in the semi-finals they did not play against their rivals in the finals.
+39. Viking played Randers FC in the 2011 La Manga Cup, but Randers FC lost in the semi-finals they did not play against their rivals in the finals.
 40. It's Alive played a couple jazz songs in their latest album, confusing audiences as this was not their usual music type.
 41. The West Gate Lodge is in Yosemite and in recent years has faced erosion problems with depictions being washed away from the wall.
 42. Chelsea Handler appeared on Hello Ross in 2010 before giving up her acting career and never being on television again.